Randi Lives in Norway: Plot

 Randi lives in Lofoten.
 Her father is a fisherman.
 At home, Randi plays a lot with her neighbor and friend Helga.
 One day, however, Randi prefers to play with Reidar.
 When Helga runs after her and asks if she can play with Randi, Randi throws a snowball right into Helga's face.
 Then she runs away with Reidar.
-Helga does not give up and follows the friends.
-However the children continue throwing snowballs at Helga.
+Helga does not give up and follows the friends, but the children continue throwing snowballs at Helga.
 Helga runs home crying.
 In the evening Randi feels bad because she was so mean to Helga and Helga was so sad.
 When she wants to play with Helga the next morning, Randi is afraid that Helga does not want to see her again.
-But Helga wants to play with Randi and tells Randi that she really likes her, even though Randi had been mean to her the day before.
+Helga wants to play with Randi and tells Randi that she really likes her, even though Randi had been mean to her the day before.

 Overview

 Randi Lives in Norway is the tenth of 15 books of the series Children's Everywhere.
 The book was first published in 1965 by the Swedish publisher Rabén & Sjögren.
 In addition, the book has been translated into many different languages, including English and German.
-In the American version, Randi retains her name in the British version, her name is Gerda.
+In the American version, Randi retains her name in the British version, and her name is Gerda.
 The story takes place in a northern Norwegian village in Lofoten.

 Reception

 Reviews

-The jury of the Youth Literature Prize justifies the nomination of the book for the German Youth Literature Prize by stating that the children and the fishing village are turned into pictures that are so lively, that the children can literally smell the fish and feel the cold.
+The jury of the Youth Literature Prize justified the nomination of the book for the German Youth Literature Prize by stating that the children and the fishing village are turned into pictures that are so lively, that the children can literally smell the fish and feel the cold.
 This gives a good impression of the landscape and the people in Lofoten.